 It was no accident that we chose LOVE as an acronym.
-We chose it obviously because it fitted what we see as the important elements for change but also because it was so different from the most common reactions to living with a problem drinker.
+We chose it, obviously because it fitted what we see as the important elements for change, but also because it was so different from the most common reactions to living with a problem drinker, anger, contempt and sometimes even hatred.
 It is LOVE the acronym and love the feeling that will achieve the changes that you so desire.

-The acronym LOVE stands for
+The acronym LOVE stands for: